-2. Disability Benefits
+3. Disability Benefits

-All members with ten or more years of credited service who become disabled may receive a maximum disability retirement benefit equivalent to the regular retirement formula without reduction by reason of age.
+Generally, active members with ten or more years of credited service who become disabled may receive a maximum disability retirement benefit equivalent to the regular retirement formula without reduction by reason of age.

-Upon reaching age 60, the disability retiree may receive a regular retirement benefit by making application to the Board of Trustees.
+Upon reaching retirement age, the disability retiree may receive a regular retirement benefit by making application to the Board of Trustees.